 Underestimating Badassery: Tiffany is largely treated as an incompetent buffoon by pretty much everyone who knows her.
 However, while she is a little overzealous and ditzy, she does show some signs of being a genuine threat.
 She's strong, athletic, has good supernatural senses, nearly beat Cerise in their combat training (only to get timed out), and even managed to calm down a berserk Layla.
 This doesn't go unnoticed by Melissa, who tries to tell the Principal of Charydbis.
 The Principal, however, dismisses her concerns and the matter is dropped.
 Time will tell if this will come back to bite her later.

-The Pawn Plays Back: Only problem was, at Callie's birthday party, Skye returns to to challenge Callie for Skye.
+Unwitting Pawn: Callista and Skye to Cerise, who's using Skye's admiration of herto toy with Callista's affections for her, all so she can rise to the top of Artemis's social order.
+Only problem was, at Callie's birthday party, Skye returns to to challenge Callie for Skye.
 Skye trumps Cerise by stripping in front of everyone when told she can't be in rags, kisses Cerise with enough to leave her stunned and speaking incoherently, and finally using a chipmunk to chew through Callie's bow—to set Callie up to be eaten by a pack of wolves.
 Then to vanish on the back of one of them after Faith foils her.
 Making Cerise wonder just what Skye did to her back there.

 Urban Fantasy: The story is set in a modernish environment.
 There isn't a lot of Magitek, but magic in general is pretty common.